Co-SIMP Miracle

-It is a curious observation that if experiments find a Co-SIMP mass well below the electron mass, it would be an indication for a more complex early history.
-For example, a cancellation with a positive contribution to $\Delta N_{\rm eff}$ could take place to explain the current CMB measurements, which are consistent with $\Delta N_{\rm eff} \approx 0$~\cite{1807.06209}.
-This would, however, require a non-standard evolution of the neutrino temperature after decoupling, as in Ref.~\cite{1706.07046}.
+However, in the leptophilic case, because the Co-SIMP can have $\MDM \ll m_e$, the number of relativistic degrees of freedom $N_{\rm eff}$ is affected, in fact being reduced from the standard value.
+We discuss this in detail in the Supplemental Material, considering both BBN and Cosmic Microwave Background (CMB) observations.
+Because of this negative contribution, if experiments find a Co-SIMP mass well below the electron mass, it would be an indication of a complex early history.
+For example, a cancellation with a positive contribution to $\Delta N_{\rm eff}$ could take place to explain the current data, which are consistent with $\Delta N_{\rm eff} \approx 0$~\cite{1807.06209}.

 In the nucleophilic case, the Co-SIMP masses are above the MeV scale, so that BBN observables and $\Delta N_{\rm eff}$ are not affected.

 {\bf Testing the Co-SIMP Process.---} Strikingly, the Co-SIMP freezeout process ($\chi + \chi + \text{SM} \rightarrow \chi + \text{SM}$) happens directly in detectors with a significant rate, unlike for WIMPs ($\chi + \chi \rightarrow \text{SM}+\text{SM}$)~\cite{hep-ph/9403357}.
 This is possible because of the strong DM interactions, the high DM density due to the low DM mass, and the high SM density of ordinary materials.